Registering with a doctor

 Find a GP practice near you

 We have a medical practice on campus at the university.
 It's called Barclay Medical Practice, and is located on the lower floor of the Fraser Building at 65 Hillhead Street.
 This is a popular practice to register with because of its convenient location.
+You can register online with this practice so you do not need to visit in person.

 Near your address